 5.28.3.
 If, when the lamp is installed, any part of the apparent surface of the lamp is hidden by any further parts of the vehicle, proof shall be furnished that the part of the lamp not hidden by obstacles still conforms to the photometric values prescribed for the approval of the device.

 5.28.4.
-When the vertical angle of geometric visibility below the horizontal may be reduced to 5º (lamp at less than 750 mm above the ground measured according to the provisions of paragraph 5.8.1. above) the photometric field of measurements of the installed optical unit may be reduced to 5º below the horizontal.
+When the vertical angle of geometric visibility below the horizontal may be reduced to 5º (lamp at less than 750 mm above the ground measured according to the provisions of paragraph 5.8.1.) the photometric field of measurements of the installed optical unit may be reduced to 5º below the horizontal.

 5.28.5.
 In the case of an interdependent lamp system the geometric visibility requirements shall be fulfilled when all its interdependent lamps are operated together.

 5.29.
-A LED module does not need to be replaceable, if so stated in the communication sheet of the component type approval.
+A light source module does not need to be replaceable, if so stated in the communication form of the component type-approval.

 5.30.
-All lamps (devices) shall, where applicable, be type approved according to the corresponding device UN Regulations as specified in the relevant subparagraphs of paragraph 6. of this Regulation when installed on a vehicle.
+All lamps (devices) shall, where applicable, be type-approved according to the corresponding device UN Regulations as specified in the relevant subparagraphs of paragraph 6. when installed on a vehicle.

 5.30.1.
-Especially in case of light-signalling lamps incorporating a manufacturer logo, the lamp shall be type approved according to the requirements of the UN regulation No 148.
+Especially in case of light-signalling lamps incorporating a manufacturer logo, the lamp shall be type-approved according to the requirements of the UN Regulation No 148.

-5.31 Lamps installed on a vehicle which is approved according to this Regulation and approved for one or more replaceable light source categories according to UN Regulations Nos.
+5.31.
+Lamps installed on a vehicle which is approved according to this Regulation and approved for one or more replaceable light source categories according to UN Regulations Nos.
 37, 99 or 128, shall be fitted with light sources approved according to these light source categories only.

-This requirement does not concern light source modules, LED modules and non-replaceable light sources, except for when they are required to be approved by the applicable UN Regulation.
+This requirement does not concern light source modules and non-replaceable light sources, except for when they are required to be approved by the applicable UN Regulation.

 5.32.
 External status indicator